 The inner world is the world of our requirements and our energies, structure and possibilities that connects with the outer world.
 And the outer world is the field of infinite possibilities.

 The seat of the soul is there where the inner and outer worlds meet.
-The energetic connection that arises as result of seeking ways in which to self-actualise gain momentum when the goal is self-mastery.
+The energetic connection that arises as result of seeking ways in which to self-actualise gain momentum when the goal is authentic autonomy.

-Meditation engages the mind and body connection, helping us detach at a level deeper than sleep and increases the strength and thickness of the corpus callosum: a thick band of nerve fibres, between the cerebral cortex lobes into left and right hemispheres that connects the left and right sides of the brain hemispheres engendering connection, communication and collaboration between both hemispheres.
+Mindfulness meditation can engage the mind and body connection in order to increase the strength and thickness of the corpus callosum: a thick band of nerve fibres, between the cerebral cortex lobes into left and right hemispheres that connects the left and right sides of the brain hemispheres engendering connection, communication and collaboration between both hemispheres.

 The corpus callosum stimulates motor, sensory, and cognitive information is based between the right and left hemisphere of the brain.
 The Left brain loves the past, and is the executive mind-state (self mastery/emotional intelligence) continuously informing our past in the present.
 Language, critical thinking, analytical, numerical.
 The right (now) brain is intuitive and instinctive in the present moment: inspirational, creative,connected-ness, optima problem solving/solution focussed.